Mun-Min/Project_One/README.md

 - This graphic brings up a few questions:

-    - is this due to slower housing starts?
+    - Is this due to slower housing starts?

-    - more people working from home?
+    - More people working from home?

-    - the home inventory is shrinking, but yet 200 people a day are still moving to Phoenix area.
+    - The home inventory is shrinking, but yet 200 people a day are still moving to Phoenix area.

 ## Slide 5: Price per square foot for solds in the market
 https://github.com/Mun-Min/Project_One/blob/main/Visuals%20PNG/price_per_square_foot_by_year..png